rbayes/Calibration-Operators-Manual/README.md

 - manmon (for external systems)

 ## 3. Manipulator
-- needs updtae for hanger/bellows systems
+- needs update for hanger/bellows systems
 - external systems (possibly) need to be highlighted
 - double check that the computer system description is up to date